 After an image is acquired, it is decoded.
-While being decoded, the Decoding bit of the DecodeStatusRegister is set.
-When the decode is complete, it clears the Decoding bit and toggles the Decode Completed bit.
+When the decoding is complete and a result is ready to be delivered, the reader toggles the DecodeComplete bit of the DecodeStatusRegister.

-The BufferResultsEnable attribute determines how the ID Reader Object handles decode results.
-If the BufferResultsEnable attribute is set to False, then the decode results are immediately placed into the DecodeResults attribute, and Results Available is set to True.
+Decode results are reported asynchronously to the ID Reader Object.
+If BufferResultsEnable is set to False, then the decode results are immediately placed into DecodeResults, and the Results Available bit is set to True.